 - 1 tablespoon vegetable oil

-- 1 yellow onion, peeled and cut into 6 pieces
+- 1 medium-large yellow onion (about 10 ounces), peeled and cut into 2- to 3-inch chunks

 - Cut the rib rack into individual ribs, season with salt and pepper, then set aside.

-- Heat the oil in a cast iron pan or a Dutch oven until shimmering.
+- Heat the oil in a cast iron pan until shimmering.

-- Sear the ribs on all sides until browned, then transfer to a slow cooker.
+- Sear the ribs on all sides until lightly browned, then transfer to the slow cooker.

-- Add onion, carrot and celery to the pan or Dutch oven you seared the meat in and cook for about 10 minutes until starting to brown.
-Be careful not to burn the browned bits from the ribs that are in the pan, turn the heat down if you need to.
+- Add onion, carrot and celery to the pan you seared the meat in and cook for 8 to 10 minutes, until starting to brown.* Be careful not to burn the browned bits from the ribs that are in the pan.
+Turn the heat down if you need to.

 - Add the garlic and cook until fragrant.

-- Add the chipotle peppers and the thyme to the slow cooker, then cook on low for six hours.
+- Add the chipotle peppers and the thyme, then put on the lid and cook on low for 6 hours.